erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

 -------

-With help of some flowcharts, this document briefly describes **how the Student Mobility Business Process is modelled within the EWP Network**.
+With help of some flowcharts, this document briefly describes **how the Student Mobility Business Process is modeled within the EWP Network**.
 It should be useful to get a quick grasp on which APIs are used by whom and when.

 Accessing information on Institutions
 -------------------------------------

-These three APIs allow the members of the EWP Network to discover basic information on other institutions and departments covered by the network:
+These APIs allow the members of the EWP Network to discover basic information on other institutions and departments covered by the network.
+This kind of information is also known as **fact sheets**.

- * **Institutions API** - e.g. address, contact persons, logo image, list of primary departments, etc.

- * **Departments API** - detailed information on specific departments, e.g. address, contact persons, subdepartments, etc.
+ * **[Institutions API][institutions-api]** - e.g. address, contact persons,

- * **PDF Fact Sheets API** - allows easier access to PDF versions of *Fact Sheet* documents (leaflet-like business cards exchanged by IROs to help everyone with the mobility process).
+   logo image, list of primary departments, perhaps also a list of Academic Terms used, etc. Among other things, it also may allow the clients to fetch "non-electronic" **PDF Fact Sheets** (leaflet-like business cards exchanged by IROs to help everyone with the mobility process).

+ * **[Departments API][departments-api]** - detailed information on specific
+   departments, e.g. address, contact persons, subdepartments, etc.

 ![Usage examples of Institution, Department and Fact Sheet APIs](flowcharts/fact-sheets.png)